Pontiac Chieftain: Second generation (1955–1957)

 The 1955 model Chieftains featured completely new chassis, body and engine.
 The engine was the biggest news as this was Pontiac's first V8 called the Strato Streak V8.
-The last time Pontiac offered a V8 was in 1932 when the Oakland Model 301 with a flathead V8 was renamed Pontiac.
+The last time Pontiac had offered a V8 was in 1932 when the Oakland Model 301 with a flathead V8 was renamed Pontiac.
 The 287.2 cuin engine made 173 or 180 hp at 4400 rpm depending on which version was ordered (again, the difference was due to changes in compression ratios).
-Later in the year, a 200-horespower four-barrel version was added.
+Later in the year, a 200-horsepower four-barrel version was added.
 Six cylinder models did not return and the 1955 lineup was V8-only.
 A six-cylinder model had been considered, but Pontiac management decided not to retain it due to slow sales—six-cylinder Pontiacs had accounted for only around 10-15% of volume since 1951.
 The traditional "Silver Streak" appearance five-chrome strips running down the hood and trunk were updated with a twin-stripe design.

 The biggest change for 1956 was again in the engine.
 The new for 1955 V8 was drastically enlarged to 316.6 cuin.
-Horsepower made a considerable increase, jumping to 192 and 205 respectively.
+Horsepower made a considerable increase, from to 192 and 205.
 Otherwise, the 1956 model Chieftains received only minor updates.
 A padded safety dashboard was added as an option.
 Sales for 1956 fell off by as much as 20% over record-setting 1955, in part due to tighter credit guidelines instituted by American banks that year.

 New "Star Flight" styling graced the 1957 Chieftains.
 This new theme included missile shaped side trim, extended rear fenders with V-shaped tips, lower hoods and massive bumpers.
 A new Super Chief sub-series debuted within the Chieftain line.
 These were the meant to be the top-of-the-line Chieftain models.
 Sales were 58.02% of all Pontiacs in 1957.
 The first "Tri-Power" Pontiac engines were offered.
 Once again the Pontiac V8 was enlarged.
 The 1957 model year saw the engine increase to 347 cuin, with horsepower increasing to 290 for the Chieftain models.
 This generation didn't experience the popularity as much as the Chevrolet Tri-Five during the same years, even though the models were very similar.

 Australian production

-The 1957 Pontiac, badged as the Pontiac Super Chief, was also assembled in Australia, by General Motors-Holden.
+The 1957 Pontiac, badged as the Pontiac Super Chief, was assembled in Australia by Holden.